Skip to content

 USAFADegree on graduationStandard academy limitsAssignment at graduation

-Competitive degree areas include behavioral sciences, social sciences, psychology, sociology, marketing, cultural studies, and public relations.
+Competitive degree areas include behavioral sciences, social sciences, psychology, sociology, marketing, cultural studies, linguistics, communications, and public relations.
+The field specifically benefits from candidates who understand human decision-making, social influence, and how information environments shape behavior, since those are the intellectual foundations of effective information operations planning.

 Screening